jhayes/jhayes.github.io/content/posts/vents.md

 ## Vents (Exhaust Units) {#vents--exhaust-units}

-Exhaust units are the devices that pull air out of a room (manufacturer's nomenclature).
+Exhaust units are the devices that pull air out of a room, also called vents.
 There are three vents in the house.
 These are located in the kitchen, downstairs toilet and upstairs bathroom.

 They all look similar but are actually different variants, all designed by Aereco.